splitwood/splitwood-ansible/README.rst

 The default login will be user ``cloud-user`` and password ``redhat``.
 The password along with an optional public ssh key can be specified with ansible variables.
 See https://github.com/splitwood/splitwood-ansible/blob/master/roles/ironic-node-provision/defaults/main.yml.

+While provisioning runs, you can see a log of its progress using:

+    sudo docker logs -f ironic_conductor